jonp3003/caminoLoanSample/README.txt

-This is code for a dockerized version of a simple loan application for Camino Financial.
+This is my code for a simple loan application for Camino Financial.